GabriFila/app-sagra-pesto/README.md

 PendingOrders
 - use SagraContextConsumer to get Firestore Storage
 - setup firebase snapshot on orders collection where state='pending'
-- state = orders where state='pending'
+- useState = orders where state='pending'
 - if there are more than 1 order show attention icon
 - display id of each order
 - _LAST_ could signal if an order is waiting for too long